wighawag/hardhat-deploy/README.md

 It also add the `external` field to `BuidlerConfig`

 Such fiels allows to specify paths for external artifacts or deployments.
-The use of the `paths` field was not possible as of writing buidler, expect all paths field to be string.
-It does not accept arrays or objects
+The use of the `paths` field is not possible because buidler expects all paths field to be string.
+It does not accept arrays or objects, see https://github.com/nomiclabs/buidler/issues/776.

 The external object has 2 fields: